- Oops!Something went wrong.Please try again later.

-We often see insiders buying up shares in companies that perform well over the long term.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So before you buy or sell Farmer Bros.
+So we'll take a look at whether insiders have been buying or selling shares in Farmer Bros.
 Co.
-(NASDAQ:FARM), you may well want to know whether insiders have been buying or selling.
+(NASDAQ:FARM).

 What Is Insider Buying?

 It is perfectly legal for company insiders, including board members, to buy and sell stock in a company.
 However, rules govern insider transactions, and certain disclosures are required.

 We don't think shareholders should simply follow insider transactions.
 But it is perfectly logical to keep tabs on what insiders are doing.
 For example, a Columbia University study found that 'insiders are more likely to engage in open market purchases of their own company’s stock when the firm is about to reveal new agreements with customers and suppliers'.